 I began golf on a links course where judging distance was a necessary skill with minimal help from the terrain.
 Later, Clubs began to issue course guides, but modern technology has taken a step further; the golf rangefinder.

-Rangefinders can tell you the exact distance to the point you are aiming for, leaving you the challenge to select your club and hit it as you intend.
+Before you choose the best golf rangefinder to suit your needs, you need to understand how they work and the differences between them.
+Rangefinders can tell you the exact distance to the point you are aiming for, leaving you the challenge to select your golf club and hit it as you intend.

 You apply the finishing touches and as long as you can hit a specific club a fairly consistent distance, golf can become simpler.